stjudecloud/rfcs/text/structural-variation.md

 # Motivation

-SJC currently provides short variant [files in gVCF format](https://www.stjude.cloud/docs/guides/data/about-our-data/#gvcf-files) produced through Microsoft Genomics Service using GATK's haplotype caller.
-Additionally for a subset of datasets, SJC provides [somatic VCF files](https://www.stjude.cloud/docs/guides/data/about-our-data/#somatic-vcf-files) where the SNV/Indel variants were produced by the St. Jude somatic variant analysis pipeline using Bambino.
+St. Jude Cloud currently provides short variant [files in gVCF format](https://www.stjude.cloud/docs/guides/data/about-our-data/#gvcf-files) produced through Microsoft Genomics Service using GATK's haplotype caller.
+Additionally for a subset of datasets, St. Jude Cloud provides [somatic VCF files](https://www.stjude.cloud/docs/guides/data/about-our-data/#somatic-vcf-files) where the SNV/Indel variants were produced by the St. Jude somatic variant analysis pipeline using Bambino.
 Unlike the gVCF files, these variants have been post-processed and manually curated.
 The variants were then lifted over to HG38.

 # Discussion

 ## Current Process

 Currently there are three main algorithms applied to detect SV events: CONSERTING [WGS], CREST [WGS], and CICERO [RNA-Seq].
-Note that data from all three sources is not available for all samples available on SJC.
-For those samples where these algorithms were run, the original runs utilize GRCh37-lite and the SJC samples are aligned to GRCh38.
+Note that data from all three sources is not available for all samples available on St. Jude Cloud.
+For those samples where these algorithms were run, the original runs utilize GRCh37-lite and the St. Jude Cloud samples are aligned to GRCh38.
 CREST and CICERO currently do not support GRCh38.
 Each of these three algorithms requires significant post processing and manual quality control.
 Given these factors, utilizing these for SV calling will require significant development, computational time, and evaluation and quality control.
 Before continuing with these methods alone, it is prudent to review the current state of affairs as it regards the discovery of SVs in genomic samples.

 ## Comparison to other large-scale genomic projects